 Advocating wildlife, nature and environmental conservation

 Wake Audubon is looking for volunteers.
 We have some positions open and could use your help, so why not try your hand at one of the following?
-Contact our volunteer coordinator, Maura Egan, and let us know your interest.
+Contact our volunteer coordinator, Mary Abrams, and let us know your interest.

 Manage a nest box.
 We frequently are the happy recipients of bird boxes for everything from owls and bats to bluebirds.
 We need someone to monitor these boxes for activity in the spring, clean them out in the fall, and make sure they are not falling apart.
 Most of the boxes are at Anderson Point Park and Horseshoe Farm.